geoseong/study-amplify-with-react-native/README.md

       Edit your schema at /Users/{your path}/JustApp/amplify/backend/api/justapp/schema.graphql or place .graphql files in a directory at /Users/{your path}/JustApp/amplify/backend/api/justapp/schema
       Successfully added resource justapp locally
       ```
-3. amplify mocking and testing
+8. amplify mocking and testing
+    - running Amplify CLI `amplify mock`
+    ```
+    $ amplify mock

+    ?
+Choose the code generation language target "javascript" ?
+Enter the file name pattern of graphql queries, mutations and subscriptions "src/graphql/**/*.js" ?
+Do you want to generate/update all possible GraphQL operations - queries, mutations and subscriptions "Yes" ?
+Enter maximum statement depth [increase from default if your schema is deeply nested] "2" ✔ Generated GraphQL operations successfully and saved at src/graphql AppSync Mock endpoint is running at http://xxxxx:20002
+    ```
     - insert some data with using GraphQL's `mutation` query
-4. install **amplify framework**
+9.  install **amplify framework**
     - cli
     ```
     $ yarn add aws-amplify